renjmindy/FacialTrackDetectors/README.md

 * **Patient Check-in and Check-Out Procedures:**

-⋅⋅⋅Patient identification solutions have recently gained momentum.
+Patient identification solutions have recently gained momentum.
 They simplify the whole patient check-in process and free hospital personnel from paperwork.

 * **Diagnosing Diseases and Conditions Using Face Recognition:**

-⋅⋅⋅Face recognition has hovered almost all healthcare domains and the diagnostic process is no exсeption.
+Face recognition has hovered almost all healthcare domains and the diagnostic process is no exсeption.
 Healthcare evangelists and advisors claim that in the coming years, [health mirrors](https://www.theguardian.com/technology/2012/jan/22/medical-mirror-ming-zher-poh) will be in high gear.

 ![fd](https://github.com/renjmindy/FaceDetectors/blob/master/images/facial-recognition-for-healthcare-disruption-5.jpg)

 * **Face Recognition Against COVID-19:**

-⋅⋅⋅As the pandemic sweeps the world, healthcare advisors are seeking a way to stop the spread of the deadly virus.
+As the pandemic sweeps the world, healthcare advisors are seeking a way to stop the spread of the deadly virus.
 AI and face recognition technologies are at the frontline to make it happen.
 If you want to understand how can AI be used in healthcare to win the war against the coronavirus, take a closer look:

 ![fd](https://github.com/renjmindy/FaceDetectors/blob/master/images/facial-recognition-for-healthcare-disruption-3.png)

+* **Emotion Detection in Mental Therapy:**

+Another use case of facial recognition technology in healthcare is real-time emotion tracking.
+Using facial recognition for mental health purposes, patients can get personalized, patient-centered, efficient, and timely care.
+The next-gen technology is used to track facial landmarks and cues to interpret the patient’s inner feelings.
+Face-to-face therapy has a lot to offer:

+- fair patient emotion assessment
+- personalized therapy
+- access to mental care (app check ups instead of seeing a mental healthcare provider)
+- real-time harmful habit detection (lip biting, cheek biting, eye rubbing, etc)

 ## Prerequisites